<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 Not following through with your requests or failing to respond to emails, calls, and texts should signal a red flag.

-A lack of understanding about the intricacies of the position
+A lack of understanding of the intricacies of the position

 Again, candidates can inflate their qualifications on their resumes and lead you to believe that they have the skill set the position requires.
 But a lack of understanding is quickly brought to light when you dive into the intricacies of the position.
 Perhaps they simply don’t have the expertise or experience that you’re expecting from your next hire.